jacquescrocker/heroku-rails/README.md

 A special rake task 'all' is created that causes any further commands to execute on all heroku apps.

-Manipulate collaborators on all this project's apps (prompts for email address):

-    rake all heroku:share
-    rake all heroku:unshare

 Need to add remotes for each app?